Background pattern

 • tendon rupture,

-• increase in the number of eosinophils in the blood (eosinophilia), slight decrease in the number of white blood cells in the blood (leucopenia), and decrease in the number of all blood cells (pancytopenia),
+• increase in the number of blood cells called eosinophils (eosinophilia), mild decrease in the number of white blood cells (leucopenia), and decrease in the number of all blood cells (pancytopenia),

 • severe increase in blood pressure,

-• increase in liver test results that may lead to serious conditions such as hepatitis and jaundice,
+• increase in liver test values that can lead to serious situations such as hepatitis and jaundice,

-• significant decrease in the number of certain white blood cells in the blood (agranulocytosis),
+• significant decrease in the number of certain white blood cells (agranulocytosis),

 • severe allergic reactions and potentially severe allergic reactions,